brkt1/zion-website/README.md

 ## 🚀 Project Overview

 The Yenege GameHub is a modern web application designed to provide an engaging and secure gaming experience.
-It features a dynamic frontend built with React, a robust backend powered by Node.js and Prisma, and leverages Supabase for authentication and real-time capabilities.
+It features a dynamic frontend built with React, a robust backend powered by Node.js, and leverages Supabase for authentication, database, and real-time capabilities.
 The platform supports various game types, manages user sessions, tracks scores, and includes an administrative panel for content and user management, as well as a dedicated dashboard for cafe owners.

 ## ✨ Key Features